JorjaFox/website/content/_posts-old-blog/2013-07-31-spoilers-take-the-money-and-run.md

 ---
 id: 7603
-title: 'Two Spoilery Pics for &#8220;Take The Money and Run&#8221;'
+title: 'Two Spoilery Pics for "Take The Money and Run"'
 date: '2013-07-31T11:50:58-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Take the money, run, and take pictures while you do it.
 Mild spoilers in the pics.'